troufster/squid.js/README.md

 whatever.

-The main point of squid is really to handle picking, moving, shape editing and so on on the canvas and tracking all the shapes in a way that makes it possible to do so in a simple and efficient way.
+The main point of squid is really to handle picking, moving, shape editing on the canvas and tracking all the shapes in a way that makes it possible to do so in a simple and efficient way.

 Feature roadmap:

-Shape editing
+* Shape editing
-Changes to shape declaration
+* Changes to shape declaration
-State specific drawing of shapes
+* State specific drawing of shapes
-Anything!
+* Anything really!